Murayama, Yamagata: Government

-Higashine has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
+Murayama has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
 The city contributes one member to the Yamagata Prefectural Assembly.
 In terms of national politics, the city is part of Yamagata District 2 of the lower house of the Diet of Japan.

 Economy

 The economy of Murayama is based on agriculture.